d0u9/Linux-Device-Driver/00_preface/00_dir_tree.md

 │   └── linux-5.10.4
 ├── initramfs               # Directory containing files to build initramfs image.
 ├── nfs_dir                 # Directory which is shared between host and QEMU via NFS protocol.
+│   └── Linux-Device-Driver # This is our example repo.
 └── qemu                    # The QEMU source files, git cloned from official repo
 ```